Dawn Adams: Political career

-Legislative Work
+Legislative work

 Healthcare

 Dr. Adams has more than thirty-five years of diverse clinical, administrative, and healthcare policy experience.
-From 2014-2019, she designed the curriculum and taught Health Policy in the doctoral nursing program at Old Dominion University.
+From 2014 to 2019, she designed the curriculum and taught Health Policy in the doctoral nursing program at Old Dominion University.
 She holds four academic degrees from four Virginia universities and is currently a small business owner and clinician specializing in alternative pain management, medical cannabis, and internal medicine.

 As a member of the Delegation of 2018, she cast her vote for Virginia Medicaid Expansion, which as of June 2022 has afforded more than 663,000 Virginians healthcare coverage.
 In the last five sessions, she has both sponsored legislation and/or voted the Virginia Reproductive Health Protection Act, expanded access to birth control, remove the ban on abortion coverage by state health plan insurers, establish the Task Force on Maternal Health Data and Quality Measures, bring down premiums by creating a reinsurance program and to reduce administrative costs — with savings passed on to Virginians — by having Virginia create its own health insurance exchange.
 Adams has also worked on expanding access to quality care by sponsoring and voting for greater scope of practice for advanced practice nurses, midwives, and other medical professionals where appropriate.

 In 2019, Adams apologized to her constituents after receiving criticism for supporting a late-term abortion bill, saying: "I did not fully read a bill I agreed to co-patron and that wasn’t smart or typical.
 I will work harder and be better for it."
 The issue was not about abortion, but rather the details of enactment.